manualmanul/WebHausJS/README.md

 * Feedback messages (server unavailable, nickname taken etc.)
 * Built with Bootstrap CSS and pure JavaScript to reduce complexity

-### Demonstration

-You can find a demonstration server here: [hausjs.catto.io](https://hausjs.catto.io)

-Please note that this server is unmoderated and accessible to everyone.
-I've added bot users Ian and Karen that send messages between each other for demonstration purposes.

 ## Getting started

 To set up this project on your machine, follow these instructions: